o3de/o3de.org/content/docs/user-guide/components/reference/gradients/image-gradient.md

 description: Use the Image Gradient component to generate a gradient from an image in Open 3D Engine (O3DE).
 ---

 Add the **Image Gradient** component to generate a gradient from an image.
-The component also provides advanced configuration options, such as tiling, scaling, and custom sampling types.
+The component provides advanced configuration options, such as tiling, scaling, and custom sampling types.
 Image creation and editing are also supported.

 ## Provider